Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `canAct`

 *Read-only*.
 If `true`, the actor is able to freely execute actions like attacking or casting magic.
-This is equal to checking if the actor is not dead, knocked down, knocked out, paralyzed, drawing/sheathing their weapon, attacking, casting magic or using a lockpick or probe.
+This is equal to checking if the actor is not dead, knocked down, knocked out, hit stunned, paralyzed, drawing/sheathing their weapon, attacking, casting magic or using a lockpick or probe.

 **Returns**: